A Little Book About ABC's. Leo Lionni and Julie Hamilton. 2019. Random House. 28 pages. [Source: Review copy]

 Has anyone seen my mouse?

-They're changing guard at Buckingham Palace--
+They're changing guard at Buckingham Palace--Do you have a favorite Milne poem?

 Christopher Robin went down with Alice.